By TIM FAULKNER/ecoRI News staff

 Rhode Island adopted consumption-based accounting in part because it was told that neighboring states such as Massachusetts also use consumption-based accounting for tracking greenhouse-gas emissions.
 If built, the Clear River Energy Center proposed for the woods of Burrillville, R.I., would be the state’s largest emitter of carbon dioxide and jeopardize efforts to achieve emission-reduction targets.
 Under the consumption-based accounting method, however, emissions would actually dip slightly.

-The Energy Facilities Siting Board (EFSB) has acknowledged that the reports submitted to it by the Office of Energy Resources (OER) and the Public Utilities Commission (PUC) were favorable to the proposed power plant in part because they asserted — using the consumption method — that it wouldn’t prevent Rhode Island from achieving its non-binding renewable-energy goals, as set by the Executive Climate Change Coordination Council.
+The Energy Facility Siting Board (EFSB) has acknowledged that the reports submitted to it by the Office of Energy Resources (OER) and the Public Utilities Commission (PUC) were favorable to the proposed power plant in part because they asserted — using the consumption method — that it wouldn’t prevent Rhode Island from achieving its non-binding renewable-energy goals, as set by the Executive Climate Change Coordination Council.

 The EFSB has since ruled that the PUC advisory opinion is outdated and won’t be part of the project’s testimony.
 Meanwhile, OER is revisiting its report.

 On Nov.
 19, the Conservation Law Foundation (CLF) asked the EFSB to take note of Hardy’s Sept.
 18 testimony that incorrectly stated that Massachusetts was using the consumption-based method.
 Hardy also wrongly stated that a 2016 lawsuit forced Massachusetts to adopt consumption-based accounting.